Magic-Messenger/.github/profile/README.md

-# Magic Messenger 📲🌐
+# Magic Privacy Messenger 📲🌐

-Welcome to **Magic Messenger** — the ultimate private messaging app designed to keep your conversations secure, fast, and magical! ✨
+Welcome to **Magic Privacy Messenger** — the ultimate private messaging app designed to keep your conversations secure, fast, and magical! ✨
 <br />
 🟣 End-to-end encrypted 🟣 Available on iOS & Android 🟣 VPN integration 🟣 No phone number or email required

 ---

-## ✉️ Why Magic Messenger?
+## ✉️ Why Magic Privacy Messenger?

 In a world full of noise, **Magic Messenger** stands out by offering you: